lareponse/badhat/doc/io.md

 > a stable **routing key** you can trust, and a safe way to turn that key into an **executable file inside your app**.

-This module is that bridge.

-And the big shift in this version is: **the defaults are the design**.

-You shouldn't have to spell out the obvious on every call.
-The “normal” path is now the *path of least code*.

 ---